medialab/xan/docs/cmd/enum.md

                              in the file instead.
 Can be useful to perform constant time slicing with `xan slice --byte-offset` later on.
+    -A, --accumulate         When use with -B, --byte-offset, will accumulate the written offset size in bytes to create an autodescriptive file that can be seen as a means of indexation.

 Common options:
     -h, --help             Display this message